-In this section, we discuss how several model implications are affected when the degree of absolute and relative overconfidence changes.
-We then discuss the implications of our model for the distribution of individual forecast errors.
+In this section, we discuss how several model implications are affected by changes to the degree of absolute and relative overconfidence.
+We also here discuss the implications of our model for the distribution of individual forecast errors.

 6.3.1 Sensitivity of β and δ to the Degree of Overconfidence